Porsche at Le Mans

 The Dunlop chicane was tightened to further reduce the speed.
 The famed “hump” on the Hunaudières straight was levelled out.
 New length of the track: 13605 m (+5 m).

 The factory team entered two new 911 996 GT1.
-The #25 car of Bob Wollek/Hans-Joachim Stuck/Thierry Boutsen unfortunately had to retire because of the transmission problem and the #26 of Emmanuel Collard/Yannick Dalmas/Ralf Kelleners caught fire.
+The #25 car of Bob Wollek/Hans-Joachim Stuck/Thierry Boutsen unfortunately had to retire after Wollek hit a curb and damaged the transmission and the #26 of Emmanuel Collard/Yannick Dalmas/Ralf Kelleners caught fire.
 The event was won again by the Joest Racing TWR WSC95 with Porsche engine (Turbo 3.0).
 The drivers were Michele Alboreto/Stefan Johansson/Tom Kristensen.
 The Joest car had the same TWR chassis that won already a year before (Joest took two consecutive wins with the same chassis also in 1984 and 1985, with the 956).

 In addition to factory entered 996 GT1 cars there were five privately entered 993 GT1 and a bounch of 993 GT2s.
 The best result for Porsche was 5th achieved by Schübel Engineering 993 GT1 (Turbo 3.2) #33 driven by Pedro Lamy/Patrice Goueslard/Armin Hahne and the best 993 GT2 finished 9th.